lsgs/redcap-record-autonumbering/README.md

 1. **Unix timestamp (16 digits)**: This option will create a record ID based upon a Unix timestamp.
 A Unix timestamp is the number of seconds since January 1st, 1970 (UTC).
   - See: <https://www.unixtimestamp.com/> for more information about Unix timestamps.

-1. **A project-specific custom auto-numbering schema**: An advanced option requiring knowledge of PHP and module development.
-Not explained.
+1. **A project-specific custom auto-numbering schema**: The module design supports the addition of novel auto-numbering schemes via custom code.
+This is an advanced feature for module developers.

-For a more detailed explanation, see the [Custom Record Auto-numbering User Guide](docs/custom_record_auto-numbering_user_guide.pdf)